andersnylund/blog-nylund/posts/next-js-prisma-integration-tests.md

 ---
 title: Next.js and Prisma integration tests
 date: '2021-04-04'
-excerpt: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Praesent elementum facilisis leo vel fringilla est ullamcorper eget.
-At imperdiet dui accumsan sit amet nulla facilities morbi tempus.'
+excerpt: 'A simple example of how to create integration tests with Next.js and Prisma.'
 ---

 ## TL;DR

-I simple example of how to create integration tests with Next.js and Prisma.
+A simple example of how to create integration tests with Next.js and Prisma.
 Example repository found from [GitHub - Next.js and Prisma integration tests example](https://github.com/andersnylund/next-js-prisma-integration-tests)

 ## The beef